Skip to content

 The Environment Agency’s Flood Map for Planning confirms that the area within the site to be developed is located within Flood Zone 1 and therefore has the lowest probability of flooding (less than a 0.1% annual chance).
 There are areas of the site within Flood Zones 2 and 3 (medium to high flood risk) along the route of the existing watercourse which flows south-to-north through the eastern area of the site.
 This area will be kept clear of development.

-The Outline planning application will be supported by a Transport Assessment which will assess the impact of the development proposals on the local and wider highway network.
-Bloor Homes is currently engaging with the Local Highways Authority to help inform the development proposals and any local highways improvements that will be delivered as part of the scheme.
+The Outline planning application is supported by a Transport Assessment which assesses the impact of the development proposals on the local and wider highway network.
+Bloor Homes is engaging with the Local Highways Authority to help inform the development proposals and any local highways improvements that will be delivered as part of the scheme.

-Nearly two-thirds of the overall development site will be retained as open space, including play areas, landscaped public open space, community orchards, informal play and habitat areas.
+More than two-thirds of the overall development site will be retained as open space, including play areas, landscaped public open space, areas for informal play, a network of new walking and cycling routes, allotments and biodiversity areas.

 A key consideration with a planning proposal such as this is to ensure that local services receive the investment they need to accommodate housing growth in the local area.
 The development will generate investment into local infrastructure such as healthcare and education, and this will be informed by consultation carried out by Lichfield District Council with statutory bodies such as the local NHS Integrated Care Board and the local education authority and will be secured via legal agreement between Bloor Homes and the Council.